-There are two approaches to fertilization: dosing directly into the tank with liquid fertilizers (water column dosing approach) and using substrate based fertilizers (rootzone fertilization).
+There are two approaches to fertilization: dosing liquid nutrient solutions directly into the tank with liquid fertilizers (water column dosing approach) and using substrate based fertilizers such as root tabs (rootzone fertilization).
 Most plants can take in nutrients through both routes, and there are advantages to having nutrients in both locations.

 Water column dosing has no reliance on plant root systems.
 This is especially useful when cultivating plants with damaged or immature root systems (such as freshly cut stems).
 For plants that are topped and replanted frequently, having accessible nutrients in the water column is helpful as their root systems need time to grow in.

 The water column is open to all, so larger, faster more aggressive growing plants will take what they can, leaving less aggressive growing plants with less.
 Thus the disadvantage is that water column dosing must be done regularly and with consistency.
 It is not like substrate feeding where you can place a root tab and it dissolves slowly over a few months.